KALMUS-Color-Toolkit/KALMUS/notebooks/USAGE_COMMAND_LINE_UI.md

 ## Important!

 The **Command-line interface** is a new feature added into the KALMUS in its 1.3.7 version.
-To use Command-line interface, you have to make sure the version of installed KALMUS is 1.3.7 or onward.
+To use the Command-line interface, you have to make sure the version of installed KALMUS is 1.3.7 or onward.

 # How do I use the command-line interface?